hazeyez/Learning-Python/Readme.md

-Weclome, this repository will be my scripts as I practice and learn python.
+Weclome, this repository will include my scripts as I practice and learn python.

 Unfortunately I have no real aim or goal so the content will be limited to penises.